Weathering Hurricane Season

 Prioritizing Hurricane Preparation

-As September begins, those who work on the East Coast are forced to turn their attention to the impending deluge, squarely placing hurricane preparation on the top of their task list.
-Tropical storms not only affect our property’s trees and outside décor, but can have serious implications for the stability of our structures and even the preservation of our general topography.
+As severe hurricanes become more frequent, many communities must prioritize hurricane preparation.
+Tropical storms not only affect a property’s trees and outside décor, but they can have serious implications for the stability of existing structures and the preservation of general topography.

 As you seek to protect your business during hurricane season, consider the following actions in your preparation:

-• Shudder all windows and doors.
-In some cases, traditional shudders and screens may not be enough; consider if you need to nail plywood to the frames as well.
+- Shutter all windows and doors In some cases, traditional shutters and screens may not be enough; consider if you need to nail plywood to the frames, too.

-• Prepare alternative power.
-You may need to turn off your power if flooding or downed power lines become a problem.
-Make sure you have access to sources of light and heat, such as flashlights and blankets.
+- Prepare alternative power If flooding or downed power lines become a problem, you may need to turn off your power.
+Ensure you have access to sources of light and heat, such as flashlights and blankets.

-As you assess your building’s readiness, be mindful of the state of your roof, fascia, and storm drains as buckling shingles, clogged drains, and warped eaves can lead to severe structural damage and flooding.
+As you assess your property’s readiness, be mindful of the state of your roof, fascia and storm drains.
+Buckling shingles, clogged drains and warped eaves can lead to severe structural damage and flooding.

 A Watertight Plan for Hurricane Season